PeterBen90/xperience-app-client/README.md

 <h1>Xperience</h1>

-<a href="https://xperience-app.netlify.com/">Xperience</a> lets you capture small moments of your life and post them.
+Xperience lets you capture small moments of your life and post them.
 You will be able to create new memories, while having a place to relive old memories, as well.

 <img src="/src/images/home-page.png" width="400" height="250"> <img src="/src/images/experience-page.png" width="400" height="250">